navidJadid/openease_ci-cd_documentation/README.md

 - **test only one 'thing' per test**:
     Each test should only test for one scenario or thing; for example, one test could cover what happens when `NULL` is passed as a parameter, while another one tests what happens when `INT_MAX` is passed.
 This will help during debugging as depending on the failing test it is easier to find the section in the code which does not work properly.
 E.g., If test `test_paramIsNull_returnZero()` fails you would know that the method is not returning 0 when `NULL` is passed as a parameter.
 This simply would not be possible when tests are multipurpose and cover all kind of scenarios.
 - **cover the different scenarios aka have high test coverage**:
     Testing for different kinds of scenarios ensures that your current implementation will run correctly, but it also ensures that future ones will.
 This alone should be enough motivation to write tests.
-Imagine switching out a dependency because it is deprecated but then the program keeps crashing.
+Imagine switching out a dependency because it is deprecated, but then the program keeps crashing.
 With existing tests it will much easier to make out what is going wrong with the new library which you are using.
 - **tests should execute quickly**:
     This has two primary reason, the first one being more important than the second one:

     1)  To get timely feedback: If you made a change to a block of code, you do not want to wait 5 minutes each time to see whether your tests run successful.
 This will in the long run discourage developers to run (and maybe even write) tests, which obviously is not desirable.
     2)  Most CI-pipelines have limited run-time per build (usually around 10-20 minutes).
-If your tests take too much time to execute the CI pipeline will just time out and you will not get any results.
+If your tests take too much time to execute the CI pipeline will just time out, and you will not get any results.

     As a hint, it is important to understand that if a code block runs with outer dependencies, it is often enough to just mock or stub these.
 If you wanna read up on mocking and stubbing, refer to [this wonderful article by Martin Fowler](https://www.martinfowler.com/articles/mocksArentStubs.html) or the more compact answers in [this stackoverflow article](https://stackoverflow.com/questions/3459287/whats-the-difference-between-a-mock-stub?page=1&tab=votes#tab-top).